softdrawss/essentia-plugins/README.md

 | `templates/projucer`                   | Projucer     | Same template exported as a `.jucer` project             |

 Copy one of the folders, rename it, then adapt `CMakeLists.txt` (or the Projucer settings) to your new product name.

+See the [Developer Guide](DeveloperGuide.md) for detailed instructions on implementing Essentia algorithms in your plugins.

 ---